Note: it is recomended you complete the child development course before taking this course.

 Please view the videos below.

-Here are a number of additional short videos.
+Here are a number of videos.
 They are very good and cover a number of topics.
-By Dr. Michele Borba. http://www.micheleborba.com/
+By Dr. Michele Borba.

-These are all short.
 If reviewing this material for IdahoSTAR hours please view at least 2 of your choice.
-Additional videos will appear as you click on the bottom one until they all appear.
-The topics covered are:
+Additional related videos may appear.

 One common mistake I see from adults is when they laugh when a young child does something very inappropriate.
 Please stop and ask yourself this question, 'will this still be funny when the child is 16 and directing the behavior towards me'.